 - Magnet: Outer diameter is 3 meters (to fit in Hall A), inner diameter is 1 meter and length is greater than 3 meters.
-Field strength is greater than 1.35 tesla and integrated BdL is 5 teslameters.
+Field strength is greater than 1.35 tesla and integrated BdL is 5 tesla-meters.
 Acceptance in azimuthal angle (φ) is 2π, in polar angle (θ) is 8° to 24° for the SIDIS configuration and 22° to 35° for the PVDIS configuration.
-Momentum range is 1-7 GeV, and momentum resolution (combined with 100-micron tracking resolution) is 2%.
+Momentum range is 1-7 GeV, and momentum resolution (combined with 100-micron tracking resolution) is 2 3%.
 Fringe field at the front end after endcap (shielding) is less than 5 gauss (for polarized target operation). - GEM Tracking Chambers: Six planes for SIDIS and five for PVDIS.
 Total area is 37 m2, total number of channels 165K.
 Tracking efficiency is greater than 90%.
 Radial position resolution reaches 0.1 mm.
-Works in high rate environment. - EM Calorimeter: Shashlyk sampling (lead-scintillator/fiber) calorimeter.
-Total 1800 modules of shower (18 radiation length) and 1800 pre-shower (2 radiation length), with an area of 100 cm2 for each module.
+Works in high rate environment. - EM Calorimeter: Total 1800 modules of pre-shower (2 radiation length) and 1800 shower (18 radiation length), with a lateral area of 100 cm2 for each module.
+Preshower modules are scintillators embedded with WLS fibers.
+Shower modules are based on Shashlyk sampling design (lead-scintillator and WLS fiber).
+Radiation hard up to 400 kRad.
 Energy resolution is $10\%/\sqrt{E}$.
-Reaches 50:1 π suppression with electron efficiency better than 90%.
-Reaches 5:1 photon suppression.
-Radiation hard (gain decreasing less than 20% after 400 KRad).
-Combined EC and Cherenkov for PVDIS trigger rate to be below 600 KHz (20 KHz/sector).
-In front of the EM Calorimeter, there are 300 pieces of scintillator pad detectors (SPDs) with thickness of 5 mm or 20 mm to help with photon rejection. - Light Gas Cherenkov: 2 meters long with 1 atm CO2 gas for SIDIS and 1 meter long with 1 atm CO2 for PVDIS.
+Reaches $50 : 1 \pi$ suppression with electron efficiency better than 90%.
+For PVDIS, combined EC and Cherenkov trigger rate below 600 KHz (20 KHz/sector).
+For SIDIS, EC, Cherenkov and SPD combined trigger rate to be below DAQ limitation of 100 KHz. - Scintillator Pad Detectors (SPD, used for SIDIS only): 240 pieces 5-mm thick scintillator at forward angle, 5:1 photon rejection; and 60 pieces of 20-mm thick scintillators at large angle, 10:1 photon rejection and ≈ 150 ps timing resolution for pion identification when combined with MRPC in the forward angle. - Light Gas Cherenkov: 2 meters long with 1 atm CO2 gas for SIDIS and 1 meter long with 1 atm CO2 for PVDIS.
 Contains 60 mirrors and 270 PMTs.
-The total area is 20 m2.
-Provides number of photo-electrons larger than 10 and electron efficiency greater than 90%. π suppression is greater than 500 for momentum less than 4 GeV (SIDIS) or less than 3.2 GeV (PVDIS).
-Works in moderate field up to 200 gauss (< 100 gauss after mu-metal shielding).
-Combined EC and Cherenkov for PVDIS trigger rate to be below 600 kHz (20 KHz/sector). - Heavy Gas Cherenkov: 1 meter long 1.5-atm C4F8O/C4F10 gas, with 30 mirrors and 480 PMTs.
-Total area is 20 m2 (active 8.5 m2) and the number of photo-electrons is greater than 10.
-With an efficiency for π better than 90%, kaon suppression is greater than 10:1.
-Works in moderate field up to 200 gauss (< 100 gauss after mu-metal shielding) - MRPC: 50 super-modules, each of which contains 3 MRPC modules.
-There are totally 1650 strips and 3300 readout channels, covering an area of 10 m2.
-Timing resolution is better than 100 ps.
-Kaon suppression is about 20:1 for momentum from 2.5 to 7 GeV and photon suppression is as high as 10:1.
-Works at a high rate up to 10 KHz/cm2. - DAQ: 282 FADC sampling at 250 MHz.
+Provides number of photoelectrons larger than 10 and electron efficiency greater than 90%. π suppression is greater than 500 for momentum less than 4 GeV (SIDIS) or less than 3.2 GeV (PVDIS).
+Works in moderate field up to 130 gauss (< 50 gauss after mu-metal shielding).
+Combined EC and Cherenkov for PVDIS trigger rate to be below 600 kHz (20 KHz/sector). - Heavy Gas Cherenkov: 1 meter long 1.7-atm (abs) C_4F_8 gas, with 30 mirrors and 480 PMTs.
+The number of photo-electrons is greater than 10.
+With an efficiency for π better than 90%, kaon suppression is greater than 10:1, from 2.5 to 7.5 GeV.
+Works in moderate field up to 100 gauss with shielding. - DAQ: 282 FADC sampling at 250 MHz.
 32 high-speed pipeline VME switched Series (VXS) system.
 30 GEM Scalable-read-out system (SRS).
-Can handle trigger rate of 100 KHz for SIDIS with event size of 2.6 KBytes and trigger rate of 600 KHz (20 KHz per sector) for PVDIS with event size of 48 KBytes - Baffles: Eleven planes of lead blocks, 30 sectors in each plane, thickness of 9 cm, with azimuthal angle opening for each block to be more than 4° out of 12° (360°/30).
+Can handle trigger rate of 100 KHz for SIDIS with event size of 2.6 KBytes and trigger rate of 600 KHz (20 KHz per sector) for PVDIS with event size of 48 KBytes. - Baffles: Eleven planes of lead blocks, 30 sectors in each plane, thickness of 9 cm, with azimuthal angle opening for each block to be more than 4° out of 12° (360°/30).
 One additional plane of lead blocks with thickness of 5 cm is placed in front of the EM Calorimeter at the small radius region (110 cm < r < 200 cm).
 The design is optimized to block low energy particle, photon and hadron backgrounds to an acceptable level (total trigger rate below 600 kHz (20 KHz/sector) for the PVDIS configuration).